KhronosGroup/glTF-Blender-IO/example-addons/example_gltf_exporter_extension/readme.md

         self.Extension = Extension
 ```

+If you want to use this file as a base of your addon, make sure to make it properly installable as Blender addon by either:

+- Rename from `__init__.py` to another name
+- Create a zip file of the directory that includes `__init__.py`

 Next, define functions that contain the data of the extension you would like to include.
 Write those functions for each type you want to include extensions for.
 Currently implemented are:

 ```